-High School Acquaintances
+High School Acquaintances (in order of appearance)

 The object of Charlie's affections.
 Initially employed at a coffee shop near Paddy's, the Gang's meddling causes her to lose several jobs across the series.